 Rita Mezei, Executive Director, Founding Director

-Rita is Executive Director and Founding Director at the Canadian Centre for Healthcare Facilities.
-She is responsible for the day to day operations, develops strategies with Board, and leads the development of programs.
+Rita is Executive Director and Founding Director at the Canadian Centre for Healthcare Facilities operating as an independent consultant to develop strategic events and programs for clients.
+At CCHF she is responsible for the day to day operations, develops strategies with the Board, and leads the development of programs.
 Rita’s passion is working with stakeholders to promote changes to improve systems for better outcomes.
 She has developed collaborative relationships with a number of national and regional partner associations, governments and the private sector.
-All are key players in the success and growth of the CCHF.

-At Safe Kids Canada (SKC) – a national program of the Hospital for Sick Children, she was Manager of Advocacy for 3 years until 2004.
-At SKC she lead successful campaigns including: reducing hot water temperatures in building/plumbing codes to reduce childhood scald burn injuries in homes and institutions; and improving toy standards and baby product safety using evidence-based information and working with key stakeholders.
+At Safe Kids Canada (SKC) – a national program of the Hospital for Sick Children, she was Manager of Advocacy where she led successful injury prevention campaigns including, reducing hot water temperatures in building/plumbing codes to reduce childhood scald burn injuries in homes and institutions, and improving toy standards and baby product safety using evidence-based information and working with key stakeholders.
+She was also Policy Director at the Canadian Environment Industry Association facilitating the growth and impact of the environmental businesses in Ontario.

 Gordon Burrill, President and Founding Director